iliakan/javascript-book/en/01-basics/04-mastering-data-types/04-array.md

 Although that's not recommended.
 Numeric arrays are suited for numeric keys, objects are for associative key-value pairs.
 There's usually no reason to mix them.
 [/warn]

-In javascript, arrays being a hash table gives certain performance benefits and drawbacks.
+In JavaScript, arrays being a hash table gives certain performance benefits and drawbacks.

 For instance, `push/pop` operate on last element of array only, so they are blazingly fast, say O(1).